-- 22. Many areas across the country already have the equivalent of integrated Intermediate Care services in place.
-A huge amount of energy and organisational determination, both for commissioners and providers, is being directed into this project in Hampshire. - 23.
-In line with the findings of the CQC Local System Review, as well as other insights, our collective resources to better support people to live independently and to avoid unnecessary hospital admission and / or return to their usual place of residence with the maximum opportunity for independent living can be best achieved through this approach. - 24.
-This Committee is asked to note and support the work being undertaken and to receive a further update later in this calendar year in order to seek the creation of a single integrated Intermediate Care service for the residents of Hampshire.
+- 23. Many areas across the country already have the equivalent of integrated Intermediate Care services in place.
+A huge amount of energy and organisational determination, both for commissioners and providers, is being directed into this project in Hampshire. - 24.
+In line with the findings of the CQC Local System Review, as well as other insights, our collective resources to better support people to live independently and to avoid unnecessary hospital admission and / or return to their usual place of residence with the maximum opportunity for independent living can be best achieved through this approach. - 25.
+The Board is asked to note and support the work being undertaken and to receive a further update later in this calendar year.